Types of Business Models

 When browsing the internate you may have come across sites that promote certain products or services, often times if you sign up through their site, they get a commission or a referral fee.

-is a retail fulfillment method where a store doesn’t keep the products it sells in stock.
+Dropshipping is a retail fulfillment method where a store doesn’t keep the products it sells in stock.

 As a result, the seller doesn’t have to handle the product directly.

-Components of a Good
+Components of a Good Business Model

-- Cost – this includes the fixed and variable expenses your requires to function and how it affects the bottom line.
+- Cost – this includes the fixed and variable expenses your business requires to function and how it affects the bottom line.

 - Resources – these include all resources including financial, physical, and intellectual.

-Choosing the Right for your
+Choosing the Right Business Model for your Business

 - Who is my target audience?